Am I Eligible?

 We will contact you by email from early November onwards.

 Please make sure you keep your details up to date on your Student Records Online as well as informing your department.
 If you will no longer have access to your Warwick email, please ensure that you contact us with your personal email address and we will update your records.

-Departments and their courses are assigned to a particular ceremony date and time, and you will be invited to the one ceremony .
-The schedule of ceremonies is normally published in March for July ceremonies, and October for the January ceremonies.
+Departments and their courses are assigned to a particular ceremony date and time, and you will be invited to the relevant ceremony for your course.
+The schedule of ceremonies is normally published in February for July ceremonies, and October for the January ceremonies.
 Joint courses will be assigned to the ceremony at which the lead administrative department has responsibility for the joint course.
 If you are unsure, please contact us to confirm which ceremony you will attend.

 There are usually two ceremonies held each day, one at 11.00 and one at 15.00.

 No. If you cannot make the date and time of the ceremony that your course is assigned to, you have the option to defer your graduation ceremony to a future ceremony (although you cannot defer beyond one year), or, you can choose to graduate in absentia and receive your certificate in the post or request that it is held for collection from Student reception.